Estecka/mc-Shifting-Wares/README.md

 # Shifting Wares

-Causes villager to occasionally re-roll their trade offers, making them more flexible and less exploitable.
+Causes villager to re-roll their trade offers on their own accord, up to three times a day.

-The most noticeable effects will be felt on any profession able to sell enchanted items; a single of these villager will be able to offer a much greater variety of wares over time.
+The effect of thiswill be most noticeable on professions that can sell enchanted or coloured items; a single one of these villagers will be able to offer a much greater variety of wares over time.

+This aims to reduce the benefits of exploitative playstyle, while making serendipitous playstyles more viable.

+While it's still possible to get the trade you want by repeatedly breaking a villager's workstation, the benefits of doing so become *very* short lived.
+Waiting for a natural reroll is probably a better use of your time.

+Because all trades eventually expire, villagers become much easier to replace if they die, so you don't need to care as much about their safety.
+You can let them roam around freely with little risk.

 ## Triggers

 There are two gamerules that control when trades can be re-rolled.
 Both are enabled by default.
 Disabling all rules effectively disables the mod.
 - `shiftingWares.dailyReroll`:
 	Causes villagers to re-roll **all** their offers once per day, the first time they restock at their job station.